-And that can push interest rates futher into negative territory.
+And that can push interest rates further into negative territory.
 It may happen first in wealthy countries where many people already have enough.
 Investment money will then look for more profitable alternatives and move into poorer areas.
 In this way developing countries can build their economies too.
 And the investment capital for making the economy sustainable may become available.
 To make that happen, interest rates in wealthy countries must be allowed to go as low as possible, and below zero.

 This may kick off an era of unprecedented peace and prosperity.
 If people desire less stuff and there is more money available for other things.
 It may be easier to care for other people that aren’t so fortunate.
 It may be easier to combat crime as there may more money for the police force.
-Being a criminal doesn’t bring a lot of benefits because conspicious consumption is frowned upon.
+Being a criminal doesn’t bring a lot of benefits because conspicuous consumption is frowned upon.
 That would be a completely different world.
 And it may be just around the corner.